rackerlabs/otter/api-docs/rst/dev-guide/concepts.rst

 The scaling group is at the heart of an Autoscale deployment.
 The scaling group specifies the basic elements of the Autoscale configuration.
-It manages how many servers can participate in the scaling group.
+It manages how many scaling units can participate in the scaling group.
 It also specifies information related to load balancers if your configuration uses a load balancer.

 When you create a scaling group, you specify the details for group configurations and launch configurations.